ricardoptcosta/k8s-nginx-operator/README.md

 ## Iteration 2

 Using an existing kubernetes resources like a ConfigMap is cool, but what I would really like to do is to create my own custom resource.
 What's simple and useful?

+------ This is powerful, but I still don't get how can I use this to my advantage.
+All I learnt is that Deployments take care of making sure the number of pods running match what I want.
+What I came to realise is that the key thing is, that I can apply this same rationale to any other type of objects ---

 I love plants.
 I have many plants.
 I forget to water them when I should.
 They die.
 I get sad.
 I need to address this so that I can get my life in order.
 Could a Kubernetes CustomResourceDefinition come to the rescue?